 The sacrament of Holy Matrimony is a vocation from God and a public sign that one gives oneself totally to this other person.
 It is also a public statement about God: the loving union of husband and wife speaks of family values and also God’s values.
 Six months’ notice is required, as well as a Marriage Preparation Course.
 Please contact the parish office at 613-547-5004.

 In the Sacrament of Holy Orders, or Ordination, the priest being ordained vows to lead other Catholics by bringing them the sacraments (especially the Eucharist), by proclaiming the Gospel, and by providing other means to holiness.
 Please contact Monsignor Lynch or Fr.
-Francis Zambon for more information.
+James Quirk for more information.

 A deacon is a servant to others and the Church.
 He serves via his ministry and functions at the Liturgy.
 Please contact Deacon Bob Wojcik for more information.